Send a file via the Redox FHIR API

 HEALTH TECH VENDOR

-This article contains instructions for how to send a generic file with the Redox FHIR® API specifically.
+Send a file to your connection(s) to provide clinical or administrative context for patients you share.
+Typically, you send a file to save to a patient’s chart.
+This article contains instructions for how to send a generic file with the Redox FHIR® API.
 If you want to send results-related documents, learn how to send results or vitals.

-1. embed a file directly in the DocumentReference$documentreference-create request; or
+• Embed a file directly in the selected data model.

-2. upload a file to a Redox endpoint with the Binary resource, then include the URL reference in the DocumentReference$documentreference-create request.
+To upload a file to the Redox endpoint, use the Binary resource, then include the URL reference in the DocumentReference$documentreference-create operation.

 Upload and reference a file